Ribiveer/SMB-Tweaked/README.md

 Lakitu now throws his Spinies with the velocity the designers intended.

+#### Fix hidden block collisions

+You can now run over their 1-tile gaps, and they don't allow you to phase through blocks anymore.

 #### Fix starting input

 When the player holds A or B while entering a level or exiting a warp pipe, the player will no lunger jump or fire a fireball.
 This removes the skating glitch as well.